 To add a poll in the Visual Design Studio, either select a poll layout or add a poll building block from the building blocks menu.
 You can access this menu by placing your cursor inside a Guide and clicking on the blue horizontal line that appears.

-- Shape your roadmap: ask users to vote for features in your roadmap
+- Shaping your roadmap: ask users to vote for features in your roadmap to help you prioritize

-- Understand user satisfaction: determine the degree to which users are satisfied with your app’s experience (this will be best done with our next poll, Number Scale Poll).
+- User satisfaction: Determine the degree to which users are satisfied with your app’s experience (0-10 how happy are you with our app?)